Rayan2312/MyYelpClone/README.md

 Yelp clone displays a list of search results from the Yelp API and displays the results in a scrollable list.

-Time spent: 14 hours spent in total
+Time spent: 14 hours spent in total (99% of it was because Android Studio hated me) Functionality
-Functionality

 The following required functionality is completed: